hashicorp/terraform-aws-nomad/README.md

 1. Deploy a standalone Consul cluster by following the instructions in the [Consul AWS Blueprint](https://github.com/gruntwork-io/consul-aws-blueprint).
 1. Use the scripts from the [install-nomad module](/modules/install-nomad) in a Packer template to create a Nomad AMI.
-1. Deploy that AMI across an Auto Scaling Group using the [nomad-cluster module](/modules/nomad).
+1. Deploy a small number of server nodes (typically, 3) using the [nomad-cluster module](/modules/nomad).
+Execute the
-1. Execute the [run-nomad script](/modules/run-nomad) during boot on each Instance in the Auto Scaling Group to have that Instance automatically find other Instances and form a Nomad cluster.
-You will need to configure each Instance with the connection details for your standalone Consul cluster.
+   [run-nomad script](/modules/run-nomad) on each node during boot, setting the `--server` flag to `true`.
+You will need to configure each node with the connection details for your standalone Consul cluster.
+1. Deploy as many client nodes as you need using the [nomad-cluster module](/modules/nomad).
+Execute the [run-nomad script](/modules/run-nomad) on each node during boot, setting the `--server` flag to `false`.

 Check out the [nomad-consul-separate-cluster example](/examples/nomad-consul-separate-cluster example) for working sample code.